 The differential diagnoses listed here are not exhaustive.

-- Rotavirus vaccination (a live attenuated vaccine) is recommended unless there is a contraindication.
+- Rotavirus vaccination (a live attenuated vaccine) is recommended for all infants unless there is a contraindication.
 Contraindications include:

 - Dose 1: 2 months of age

 - Dose 3: 6 months of age (if required)